dcremonini/yourl/README.md

 # yourl
-Sample url-shortener web application to demonstrate how to build web applications using Java 11 + Spring Boot.
+Sample url-shortener web application to demonstrate how to build web applications using Java 11 + Spring Boot 2.1.x.

 For more details, see the David Kiss original blog post here: http://kaviddiss.com/2015/07/18/building-modern-web-applications-using-java-spring/.